-a.
+- a.
 SELECTION -- No contestant may use exactly the same themes and/or literary work(s) that s/he used in previous competitive years.
 No contestant may enter the same selection in two qualifying events.
 Poetry is writing which expresses ideas, experience, or emotion through the creative arrangement of words according to their sound, their rhythm, their meaning.
 Poetry may rely on verse and stanza form.
 Plays or fiction written in verse would be acceptable material in this event.
-A student may use one long poem or a combination of two or more poems unified by author or theme.
+A student may use one long poem or a combination of two or more poems unified by author or theme. - b.

-b.
 PUBLICATION -- All contestants must use published materials.
-"Published" as used in these rules means materials commercially printed, published, readily available, and nationally distributed.
-Only the original printed source or a photocopy of the original printed source shall be considered adequate proof of publication.
-Unpublished material used for introductions and transitions of interpretations shall be the original work of the contestant..
+"Published" as defined by these rules mean materials for which the coach is able to provide proof of publication using either of the following methods: Originating in print form (book, photocopy of the book, or a manuscript) Originating in digital form (a printed copy of an online transcript) Unpublished material used for introductions and transitions shall be the original work of the contestant.
+Transitions and other added material must not change the author's intent. - c.

-c.
 TIME: Interpretations shall be no more than ten (10) minutes in performance including introductory and transitional materials.
 There is no minimum time limit.
-Exceeding this time limit by more than 30 seconds shall be penalized by a lowering of one rank.
+Exceeding this time limit by more than 30 seconds shall be penalized by a lowering of one rank. - e.

-e.
 PERFORMANCE -- The selections must be interpreted from a manuscript in the hand or hands of the contestant.
 The contestant may interpret the selection by referencing the manuscript or may give the selection solely by memory without reference to the manuscript, but in either event must hold the manuscript in his/her own hand or hands at all times.
 No costumes or props, with the exception of the intact manuscript, shall be permitted in poetry interpretation.